IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 ## Setup

+### After you created the confluent topic and created the api key, and the key for the gcp service account
 0. sudo apt update
 1. git clone https://github.com/IssaAlBawwab/gcp-ecommerce-end-to-end.git
 2. upload keys (sometimes this glitches and it prompts you to retry so do that and reupload and it should work)